pouyaesm/signed-community-detection/README.md

 ```
 each line of `partition.txt` will be `node_id    partition_id`.

-To detect communities at a specific resolution (or scale) `0.001`, run:
+To detect communities at a specific resolution (a.k.a. scale) `0.001`, run:
 ```
 mdl --verbose -r 0.001 -g graph.txt -o partition.txt
 ```